All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-Problems with ammonia processing can arise from several sources, including:
+Problems with ammonia processing can arise from conditions such as:

-- Severe liver disease – damage limits the ability of the liver to metabolize ammonia; acute increases in ammonia may be seen in people with stable liver disease, especially following a triggering event such as gastrointestinal bleeding or an electrolyte imbalance.
+- Severe liver disease – damage limits the ability of the liver to process ammonia; spikes in ammonia blood levels may be seen in people with stable liver disease, especially following a triggering event such as gastrointestinal bleeding or an electrolyte imbalance.

-- Decreased blood flow to liver – ammonia is less able to get to the liver to be metabolized.
+- Decreased blood flow to the liver – ammonia is less able to get to the liver to be processed.

-- Reye's syndrome – a rare condition that affects the blood, brain, and liver; it is characterized by a rise in ammonia levels and a fall in glucose and affects primarily children and young adults.
-In most cases, it follows and appears to be triggered by a viral infection.
-Children who use aspirin are at an increased risk.
+- Reye syndrome – a rare condition that affects the blood, brain, and liver; it is characterized by a rise in ammonia levels and a fall in glucose.
+It affects primarily children and young adults.
+In most cases, it follows and appears to be triggered by a viral infection, such as the flu or chickenpox.
+Children who are given aspirin are at an increased risk.

 - Renal failure – the kidneys are unable to effectively rid the body of urea, leading to a build-up of ammonia in the blood.